 One of the reasons I developed the 5 Levels of Fatigue is because some people consume caffeine when their dehydration makes them tired.

 I urge everyone to consume a cup of water before reaching for caffeine, just in case.
 Sometimes, water (or the short walk to get the water and the subsequent trip to the bathroom) is enough to wake you up.
 This trick doesn’t work all the time, but it helps cut down on total caffeine consumption.
 If you want to avoid caffeine toxicity, tolerance, or dependence, you need to be strategic about when and how you consume it.

-Help me share my story– An energy drink is like your favorite song: what works for YOU might not work for me, and what works for you on a Monday morning may not be your go-to for a Friday night.
-As the GreenEyedGuide, I use food science to teach people how to calculate what they need and when, whether it’s water, a nap, or some healthy beverage in between.
+The 5 Levels of Fatigue works like this: An energy drink is like your favorite song.
+What works for YOU might not work for me, and what works for you on a Monday morning may not be your go-to for a Friday night.
+With the 5 Levels of Fatigue, you can learn how to calculate what you need and when, whether it’s water, a nap, caffeine, or envigorating human interaction.

-Get your copy of my book “Are You a Monster or a Rock Star-A Guide to Energy Drinks: How They Work, Why They Work, How to Use Them Safely” http://amzn.to/2bjHRbk
+- Get your copy of MY BOOK: “Are You a Monster or a Rock Star: A Guide to Energy Drinks — How They Work